marcinofulus/iCSEbook1/iCSE4school/source/iCSE4s_MAT_z09v1_EN_Polynomial_approximations.rst

 Here is an example for a few random points.
 The resulting function is a polynomial.

-If you specify n points, it certainly passes through these points a polynomial of degree less than n.
+If you specify *n* points, it certainly passes through these points a polynomial of degree less than *n*.

 .. sagecellserver::